oxylok/61-RedTeam/docs/challenge_templates/humanize_behaviour_v3.md

 2. Keep the `run_bot()` function signature unchanged
 3. Your bot must:
    - Work with the provided Selenium driver
-   - Follow the click sequence specified in `config`
    - Input text into designated fields
    - Submit the form without errors

 ### Key Guidelines

 - **Driver Usage**: Stick to the provided Selenium driver to ensure proper evaluation
-- **Action Sequence**: Follow the provided `config` order.
+- **Action Sequence**: Follow the provided `ACTIONS LIST` order.
 Clicking it at the start or in the middle will prematurely submit data and result in a zero score due to invalid action flow.
 - **Click Behavior**:
     - Only click at specified locations
     - Additional clicks for input fields and submit buttons are allowed
     - Wrong click order will result in form submission failure.
 - **Text Input**:
     - Locate fields by their `id`
-    - Use text from the `config`
+    - Use text from the `ACTIONS LIST`
     - Maintain the specified input order
 - **Cross-Session Behavior Variation**:
     - Your bot must demonstrate different movement patterns across multiple evaluation sessions